growingpenguin/growingpenguin.github.io/_posts/2023-12-26-Isaac_ROS_Nvblox.md

 ## How NvBlox Operates
 ![Nvblox1](https://github.com/growingpenguin/growingpenguin.github.io/assets/110277903/6ed28fab-86ca-487b-b11d-b743e78144f7)
 Graph that uses isaac_ros_nvblox <br/>
-(1)Takes Depth image, Color image, and Pose as Input <br/>
+**(1)Takes Depth image, Color image, and Pose as Input** <br/>
+Depth Image: <br/>
+Type of image where each pixel value represents the distance from the camera to the object in the scene.  <br/> Often used in 3D modeling and robotics because they provide crucial information about the physical layout of the environment. <br/>
+Color Image: <br/>
+Standard photographic image that captures the visual appearance of the scene in color.
+It helps in identifying objects and their features based on their colors and textures. <br/>
+Pose: <br/>
+Position and orientation of the camera(or the robot carrying the camera) in the environment. <br/>
+Includes data like where the camera is located, which direction it's facing, and its tilt or angle. <br/> This information is vital for understanding how the camera is situated relative to the objects it's capturing in its images. <br/>
-(2)Computes a 3D scene reconstruction on the GPU  <br/>
+**(2)Computes a 3D scene reconstruction on the GPU**  <br/>
 -VSLAM:Pose is computed using visual_slam, or some other pose estimation node <br/>
+**(3)Plugin** <br/>
+Cost map plugin <br/>
-(3)The reconstruction is sliced into an output cost map which is provided through a cost map plugin into Nav2 <br/>
+:Reconstruction is sliced into an output cost map which is provided through a cost map plugin into Nav2 <br/>

-Above is a typical graph that uses isaac_ros_nvblox.
-Nvblox takes a depth image, a color image, and a pose as input, with which it computes a 3D scene reconstruction on the GPU.
-In this graph the pose is computed using visual_slam, or some other pose estimation node.
-The reconstruction is sliced into an output cost map which is provided through a cost map plugin into Nav2.
-An optional colorized 3D reconstruction is delivered into rviz using the mesh visualization plugin.
-Nvblox streams mesh updates to RViz to update the reconstruction in real-time as it is built.
+Footnote <br/>
+Reconstruction is sliced into an output cost map: <br/>
+After NvBlox completes the 3D reconstruction of the environment (using depth, color images, and pose), this reconstructed model is then processed to create a "cost map."
+A cost map is a special type of map used in robotics.
+It represents the environment in a way that helps a robot determine where it can and cannot, or should and should not, go.
+The term "sliced" here means that the 3D model is converted into a format suitable for navigation, usually a 2D map. <br/>
+Provided through a cost map plugin into Nav2: <br/>
+This cost map is then made available to Nav2 (the navigation system in ROS 2) through a specific software component, known as a "plugin."
+A plugin is like an add-on that provides extra features or functionality.
+In this case, the cost map plugin allows Nav2 to access and use the cost map for navigation purposes. <br/>
+Mesh Visualization plugin <br/>
+:An optional colorized 3D reconstruction is delivered into rviz using the mesh visualization plugin <br/>
+(4)Nvblox streams mesh updates to RViz to update the reconstruction in real-time as it is built. <br/>
+Optional colorized 3D reconstruction is delivered into rviz using the mesh visualization plugin: <br/>
+Alongside the creation of a cost map for navigation, NvBlox also has the capability to generate a visual representation of the 3D reconstruction.  <br/>
+Colorized 3D Reconstruction:  <br/>
+This is essentially a 3D model of the environment that includes color information, making it visually detailed and realistic. <br/>
+Delivered into rviz:  <br/>
+Rviz is a visualization tool used in ROS (Robot Operating System) to visualize different types of data from robots, like sensor data, robot model, etc. <br/>
+Using the mesh visualization plugin:  <br/>
+The 3D model is integrated into rviz using another plugin, specifically designed for this purpose.
+This plugin is called a "mesh visualization plugin," and it allows users to see the 3D colorized reconstruction directly within the rviz environment. <br/>

+Questions? <br/>
+Graph에서 U-NET의 역할은 무엇? <br/>

 Reference: <br/>
 https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_nvblox?tab=readme-ov-file <br/>